Numerical Solution of Nonlinear Periodic Optimal Control Problems Using a Fourier Integral Pseudospectral Method: Introduction

 The organization of the paper is as follows.
 In the next section, we give some preliminary notations that we adopt throughout the paper.
 Section \ref{sec:PS1} contains a statement of the periodic OC problem.
 Section \ref{sec:FPSIIM} presents the necessary tools we shall use to discretize the OC problem.
 Section \ref{sec:CRFSPF1} presents a rigorous study and sharp estimates on the convergence rates and errors of Fourier series, interpolants, and quadratures for smooth $T$-periodic functions.
 Section \ref{sec:FPIMIRF1} outlines the method of approach.
-Numerical results on two test problems are contained in Section \ref{sec:CRAC1} followed by some concluding remarks in Section \ref{sec:Conc}.
+Numerical results on two test problems are contained in Section \ref{sec:CRAC1} followed by some concluding remarks in Section \ref{sec:Conc} and a future work in Section \ref{sec:FW1}.